lidaof/eg-docs/docs/dynamic.rst

     chr6    52424961        52425161        [10,9,8,7,6,5,4,3,2,1]
     chr6    52425286        52425296        [1,2,3,4,5,6,7,8,9,10]

+.. important:: The data array in 4th column are not required to be always with same length, for shorter arrays, values will be used repeatly from beginning of the array
+               if the same view window has longer arrays.
+To avoid this repeating process, users need to fill the missing data with ``0``.

 Format the file with bgzip and tabix, this example file can be accessed from https://vizhub.wustl.edu/public/misc/dynamicTrack/dynamic-hubs/test.dbg.gz, you can submit the new track file as a remote track:

 .. image:: _static/rt.png